cs456s26/labs/lab04/lab04description.md

 Submit a pdf with the following schematics and related timing diagrams as well as answering the questions indicated with appropriate formatting as in past labs.
 (Names, assignment, section titles etc.)

 More specifically:
-1) (3 pts) schematic and timing diagram for nonblocking assignment in Running an experiment
+1) (2 pts) schematic and timing diagram for nonblocking assignment in Running an experiment
-2) (3 pts) schematic and timing diagram for blocking assignment in Running an experiment
+2) (2 pts) schematic and timing diagram for blocking assignment in Running an experiment
-3) (2 pts) answer question: What is the difference between the two schematics?
+3) (2 pts) blocking.v and blocking_tb.v
+4) (0.5 pt) answer question: What is the difference between the two schematics for blocking and non-blocking?
-   Would you have expected this from the Verilog?
-5) (2 pts) two schematics from section with multiplexors from the handout with if-else
+5) (2 pts) Mux schematic with latch and without
+6) (0.5 pts) answer question: What did you do to remove the latch in Multiplexors with if else
+7) (1 pt) Last two schematics

 ## Assignment in Verilog
 There are three versions of assignment symbols/uses in Verilog.